 Crispy Pork Belly (Chinese Roast Pork)

-The PERFECT JUICY PORK BELLY with CRISPY SKIN – I’ve perfected this recipe over the years and now you can make it at home for your friends & family!
+The PERFECT JUICY CRISPY PORK BELLY with ULTRA CRISPY SKIN – I’ve perfected this recipe over the years and now you can make it at home for your friends & family!
 Make sure to check out my “INGREDIENT TIPS” section, as I have provided as much information as possible to help you successfully make this dish at home!

 Crispy pork belly chopped